ccurrystar9186/Ecommerce-store/README.md

 # Ecommerce-store
-his assignment came with starter code, which included the config, db, and seeds folders.
+This assignment came with starter code, which included the config, db, and seeds folders.
 I added code to the models and routes folders' files, which connected the e-commerce database to the server.

 Click on this link to see a live demo of testing the API routes with Insomnia.